Flyview16/Hostel-Management-System/ReadMe.md

    git clone https://github.com/Flyview16/Hostel-Management-System/tree/master/Hostel%20Management%20System

 2. Compile the program:

     ```bash
     g++ main.cpp FunctionDefinition.cpp ClassDefinitions.cpp -o bin/debug/hostel_management_system

 3. Run the executable program:
 - On Windows:

     ```bash
     bin/debug/hostel_management_system.exe

 - On Linux or macOS:

     ```bash
     ./bin/debug/hostel_management_system

+### Contributing
+If you would like to contribute to the development of the Hostel Management System, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature: git checkout -b feature-name.
+3. Commit your changes: ```git commit -m 'Add new feature'.
+4. Push to the branch: ```git push origin feature-name.
+5. Submit a pull request.